csgasparini/Retail_Supermarket/README.md

 - Texas, Ohio, Pennsylvania and Illinois are the least profitable states despite aggressive discounting.
 → Strategic recommendation: reduce unnecessary discounts and focus on high-margin products and regions

 🙋 About Me: I'm transitioning into data analysis and using this final project in my course as part of my learning portfolio.
-This notebook showcases my progress with Python, exploratory data analysis, and machine learning models like linear regression and Ridge regression.
+This notebook showcases my progress with Python, exploratory data analysis.
 Thank you, Camila dos Santos Gasparini.